peachjelly13/Learnings/README.md

 # Learnings
-- A note of my learnings.
+- A note of my Javascript learnings.